 Hypothesis Testing

 Hypothesis testing is the testing of a claim or a premise.
-This requires selecting the correct test.
-This can be tricky in itself.
+This process requires selecting the correct hypothesis test...which can be tricky in itself.

-Assumptions are inferred that allows the estimation of the probability (known as p-value) of getting a wrong conclusion.
+Assumptions are inferred, that allow the estimation of the probability (known as p-value) of getting a wrong conclusion.
 Statistical software has simplified the work to the point where comprehension of these tests is convenient to overlook.

 CAUTION: A statistical difference doesn't always imply a practical difference; numbers don't always reflect reality.

-To start a hypothesis test, develop the null and alternative hypotheses.
+To start a hypothesis test, develop the null (HO) and alternative hypotheses (HA).
 The alternative hypotheses may be one-sided or two-sided.

 A one-sided test is used if you only want to detect positive differences or only negative differences from the null hypotheses.